INCREASED MORTALITY IN ELDERLY PATIENTS WITH

-FANAPT is a psychotropic agent belonging to the chemical class of piperidinyl-benzisoxazole derivatives.
+FANAPT is an atypical antipsychotic belonging to the chemical class of piperidinyl-benzisoxazole derivatives.
 Its chemical name is 4'-[3-[4-(6-Fluoro-1,2-benzisoxazol-3-yl)piperidino]propoxy]-3'-methoxyacetophenone.
 Its molecular formula is C24H27FN2O4 and its molecular weight is 426.48.
 The structural formula is:

 Iloperidone is a white to off-white finely crystalline powder.
 It is practically insoluble in water, very slightly soluble in 0.1 N HCl and freely soluble in chloroform, ethanol, methanol, and acetonitrile.